 - Preheat oven to 350°.

-- Stir in the pear by hand.
+- Combine the wet and dry ingredients, then stir in the pear and walnuts by hand.

 - Line a muffin pan with muffin liners and then distribute batter evenly amongst them.